 An antenuptial contract, also commonly called an ANC contract or prenuptial agreement in South Africa, regulates the terms and conditions of a marriage between prospective spouses.

 The decision to marry in community of property or with a prenuptial agreement determines who gets what in case of death or divorce.
 Making the wrong decision can lead to great emotional hardship, delays and frustration.
 This is an important one that needs to be carefully considered by all pre-weds.

-As leading South African divorce lawyers, we see the practical consequence of marital property regime choices every day.
+As leading South African family lawyers, we see the practical consequence of marital property regime choices every day.
 Our experience can guide you in making the best choice and making sure that your prenup agreement or cohabitation agreement exactly reflects your requirements.